-The segment flows 26 miles from 110 yards downstream of Cemetery Rd south of the Port of Harlingen to its confluence with the Laguna Madre.
+The segment flows 26 miles from 110 yards downstream of Cemetery Road south of the Port of Harlingen to its confluence with the Laguna Madre.
 The segment forms part of the county line between Cameron and Willacy Counties.
-The segment is divided into five AUs; from the confluence with the Laguna Madre to the confluence with San Vincente Drainage Ditch (AU\01), from the confluence with San Vincente Drainage Ditch to the confluence with an unnamed drainage ditch at 26.31, -97.53 (AU\02), from an unnamed drainage ditch at 26.31, -97.53 to the confluence with the Harding Ranch Ditch tributary (AU\03), from the confluence with the Harding Ranch Ditch tributary to just upstream of the City of Hondo wastewater discharge point (AU\04), and from just upstream of the City of Hondo wastewater discharge point to the upstream end of the segment (AU 05).
+The segment is divided into five AUs; from the confluence with the Laguna Madre to the confluence with San Vicente Drainage Ditch (AU_01), from the confluence with San Vincente Drainage Ditch to the confluence with an unnamed drainage ditch at 26.31, -97.53 (AU_02), from an unnamed drainage ditch at 26.31, -97.53 to the confluence with the Harding Ranch Ditch tributary (AU_03), from the confluence with the Harding Ranch Ditch tributary to just upstream of the City of Hondo wastewater discharge point (AU_04), and from just upstream of the City of Rio Hondo wastewater discharge point to the upstream end of the segment (AU_05).
 The area is predominately farmland.
 The Arroyo Colorado Tidal segment serves as the waterway from the Laguna Madre to the Port of Harlingen.
-The City of Rio Hondo is just downstream of the
+The City of Rio Hondo is just downstream of the Port.

-Port.
 Arroyo City is located along the southern shore, with many homes lining the river.

-AU-04 and AU\05 have been impaired for low DO since the 1996 Assessment.
-A TMDL to address this impairment found that a 90% reduction of loading would have to occur in order for the segment to meet water quality standards.
-This lead to the development of the Arroyo Colorado Watershed Protection Plan (ACWPP).
+AU-04 and AU_05 have been impaired for low DO since the 1996 Assessment.
+A TMDL to address this impairment found that a 90% reduction of loading would have to occur in order for the segment to meet water quality standards; this lead to the development of the Arroyo Colorado Watershed Protection Plan (ACWPP).
 The physical properties of the segment, including the Port of Harlingen, manipulated by dredging and other mechanical changes to the river contribute to this impairment.
 At times, barge traffic to the Port causes the anoxic water near the bottom of the channel to rise to the surface which results in fish kills.

-AU\03, AU\04, and AU\05 have been impaired for bacteria for contact recreation since the 2006 Assessment.
+AU_03, AU_04, and AU_05 have been impaired for bacteria for contact recreation since the 2006 Assessment.
 The impairment is being addressed as part of the ACWPP.

-AU\05 is also impaired for mercury and polychlorinated biphenyl (PCB) in edible fish tissue since the 2008 Assessment and for dichlorodiphenylethyline (DDE) in edible fish tissue for the 2010 Assessment.
+AU_05 is also impaired for mercury and PCBs in edible fish tissue since the 2008 Assessment and for DDE in edible fish tissue for the 2010 Assessment.

 All AUs have a concern for nitrates, mostly associated with the unloading of fertilizers at the Port of Harlingen and from runoff from agricultural fields.
 All AUs have a concern for chlorophyll-a.
-AU\03, AU\04, and AU\05 have a concern for OP.
-AU\05 also has a concern for ammonia.
+AU_03, AU_04, and AU_05 have a concern for OP.
+AU_05 also has a concern for ammonia and DO.